grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "Well if that's settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there."

-"You go Captain Percy.
+"You go, Captain Percy.
 I'm going to finish loading up on this chow."

 [//]: # (----- invisible character break)